Advancing Arts Education Through Systems Improvement and Research Translation

 State art education associations and school districts

-Her presentations focus on translating research into actionable institutional strategy.
+Her presentations focus on translating complex research and assessment systems into actionable institutional practice.